-- Phase 1: Phase 1 will start when the Danish Business Authority has declared the filing complete.
-Phase 1 must be completed no later than 45 calendar days after the filing has been declared complete.
-Phase 1 can result in the Danish Business Authority approving the investment or initiating Phase 2 if further investigation is deemed necessary. - Phase 2: The Danish Business Authority may request additional information.
-Phase 2 must be completed no later than 125 calendar days after the additional information has been declared complete.
-Phase 2 can result in the Danish Business Authority approving the investment, a statement from the Danish Business Authority that conditions for obtaining an approval must be negotiated or a referral to the Minister of Industry, Business and Financial Affairs.
+- Phase I: Phase I will start when the Danish Business Authority has declared the filing complete.
+Phase I must be completed no later than 45 calendar days after the filing has been declared complete.
+Phase 1 can result in the Danish Business Authority approving the investment or initiating Phase II if further investigation is deemed necessary. - Phase II: Phase II must be completed no later than 125 calendar days after the Danish Business Authority's notification that a Phase II screening has been initiated, unless additional information is requested.
+In that case, Phase II must be completed no later than 125 calendar days after the additional information has been declared complete.
+Phase II can result in the Danish Business Authority approving the investment, a statement from the Danish Business Authority that conditions for obtaining an approval must be negotiated or a referral to the Minister of Industry, Business and Financial Affairs.

-The investment must be referred to the Danish Minister of Industry, Business and Financial Affairs if the Danish Business Authority finds that the investment may constitute a threat to national security or public order, which cannot be alleviated conditions.
+The investment must be referred to the Danish Minister of Industry, Business and Financial Affairs if the Danish Business Authority finds that the investment may constitute a threat to national security or public order, which cannot be alleviated by conditions.
 No statutory deadlines apply to the Minister of Industry, Business and Financial Affairs' review.